The 4 MCAT Sections: What to Expect on the MCAT Exam

 All four sections are scored from 118-132, meaning that your potential total MCAT score ranges from 472-528.

 The MCAT is the most important test you’ll ever take; don’t leave your score to chance.
-Students who work with MedSchoolCoach score an average of
+Students who work with MedSchoolCoach score an average of 12 points higher than their previous test or practice test scores!

 1. Chemical and Physical Foundations of Biological Systems (Chem/Phys)